 \section{Abstract}

 In chemistry, a catalyst is a substance which enables a chemical reaction or increases its rate, while remaining unchanged in the process.
 Instead of chemical reactions, \emph{quantum catalysis} enhances our ability to convert quantum states into each other under physical constraints.
-The nature of the constraints depends on the problem under study, and can arise, e.g., from energy preservation.
-In this article we review the most recent developments of quantum catalysis, and give also a historical overview of this research direction.
-We focus on catalysis of quantum entanglement and coherence, and also discuss this phenomenon in quantum thermodynamics and general quantum resource theories.
-We review applications of quantum catalysis, and discuss also the recent efforts on universal catalysis, where the quantum state of the catalyst does not depend on the states to be transformed.
-Catalytic embezzling is also considered, a phenomenon which occurs if the state of the catalyst can change in the transition.
+The nature of the constraints depends on the problem under study and can arise, e.g., from energy preservation.
+This article reviews the most recent developments in quantum catalysis and gives a historical overview of this research direction.
+We focus on the catalysis of quantum entanglement and coherence, and also discuss this phenomenon in quantum thermodynamics and general quantum resource theories.
+We review applications of quantum catalysis and also discuss the recent efforts on universal catalysis, where the quantum state of the catalyst does not depend on the states to be transformed.
+Catalytic embezzling is also considered, a phenomenon that occurs if the catalyst's state can change in the transition.